powered help

 Whereas, That procedure set forth a process whereby interested parties including the local Common Council member may request consideration of a Minor Amendment to modify an Area Plan when that modification impacts an area generally smaller than a “district” or “corridor” within the Plan; and

-Further Resolved, That the amended MVP 2.0 shall include as an appendix a text reference that states the following:
+Resolved, That the Common Council approves amending the MVP 2.0 to update the land use recommendations applicable to 324 North 15th Street and that the amended MVP 2.0 shall include as an appendix a text reference that states the following:

-“The recommendations related to the St. Paul Corridor within the MVP 2.0 have been modified by the adoption of Common Council File No. 240199.
-Notwithstanding other land use recommendations contained elsewhere within the plan, for properties along St. Paul Avenue bounded by 16th Street to the west, I-94 to the north, the Canadian Pacific Kansas City railroad tracks to the south, and 6th Street on the east, if there are existing former industrial buildings that are no longer feasible for industrial, office or other commercial uses, the land uses for those buildings should be permitted to transition to residential uses if such a transition is required to preserve the structures.”
+“The recommendations related to 324 North 15th Street, located on the St. Paul Avenue corridor, within the MVP 2.0 Plan Area, have been modified by the adoption of Common Council File No. 240199.
+Notwithstanding other land use recommendations contained elsewhere within the Plan, if the building at 324 North 15th Street is no longer feasible for industrial, office or other commercial uses, the land uses for this building should be permitted to transition to residential uses if such a transition is required to preserve the historic structure.”; and, be it

-Further Resolved, That this amendment should serve as a supplement to provide further guidance and serve as the basis for decision-making by the Common Council in its consideration of matters related to these properties.
+Further Resolved, That this amendment should serve as a supplement to provide further guidance and serve as the basis for decision-making by the Common Council in its consideration of matters related to the property at 324 North 15th Street and this amended land use recommendation does not alter the other existing land use policies or recommendations within the MVP 2.0 Plan Area.

 Drafter